kevinsupendi/intern-pendi/README.md

 Kubernetes Cluster creation involving Ansible, Terraform and Google Cloud Platform.
 Terraform is used for creating VMs in GCE, then configuration is automated by Ansible.
-This project used Ubuntu 15.10.
+This project used Ubuntu 16.04 LTS.
 The result should be reproducible with any Linux machine supporting systemd services.

 ### Quickstart